Akarvardar/VERSATILE-NEURAL-NETWORK-SOLVER/README.md

 - __"Small"__ files have typically less than 10 samples and they were used only in NB07 to explain some of the methods of class PreProcess().

 ## Acknowledgments
-- Andrew Ng's Machine Learning Course and Deep Learning Specialization in Coursera have been by far the most useful resources to put together VNNS,
+- Andrew Ng's Machine Learning Course and Deep Learning Specialization in Coursera have been by far the most useful resources to put together VNNS.
+Many datasets from those courses were also used to demo VNNS.
-- Developers who have shared their Python solutions online,
+- Sebastian Raschka's book, Python Machine Learning -also acknowledged for datasets along with those from scikit-learn
-- Eric Matthews' book, Python Crash Course: A Hands-On, Project-Based Introduction to Programming,
+- Eric Matthews' book, Python Crash Course: A Hands-On, Project-Based Introduction to Programming.
-- Sebastian Raschka's book, Python Machine Learning,
-- Ng's Coursera materials, Raschka's book, and scikit-learn were also acknowledged for datasets.